 Oncidium was a peerless stallion.
-With six crops racing at the time of his tragically premature death, he topped the Australian and New Zealand three times and produced a legendary roll of honour including Leilani (Caulfield Cup), Taras Bulba (AJC Derby), Dayana (VRC Derby), Gold Brick (AJC Derby), Young Ida (NZ Oaks), Sandarae (VRC Oaks), Grand Cidium (Caulfield Guineas) and Oncidon (Metropolitan Handicap).
+With six crops racing at the time of his tragically premature death, he won the Dewer three times topping the Australian and New Zealand Prizemoney Won Combined and produced a legendary roll of honour including Leilani (Caulfield Cup), Taras Bulba (AJC Derby), Dayana (VRC Derby), Gold Brick (AJC Derby), Young Ida (NZ Oaks), Sandarae (VRC Oaks), Grand Cidium (Caulfield Guineas) and Oncidon (Metropolitan Handicap).

 Clearly, the Williams' sons Tom and Richard (Buzz) had the opportunity to learn from the best.

 "The greatest lesson from my mother was her attention to detail: she was meticulous about everything to do with the horses," says Buzz Williams.
 "The combination with Dad was unbeatable.
 The international experts said it couldn't be done but Nancy Williams did it: she produced the perfect yearling.

 "Their philosophy was buy the best, breed to the best and hope for the best.
 It paid off."

 When Buzz and Susie married in 1967, followed by Tom's marriage to Gay, Alister and Nancy moved to the 119 acre former dairy farm Little Avondale on the outskirts of Masterton.
 Their sons continued to run Te Parae in partnership until 1994, with Tom concentrating on the sheep, beef and deer and Buzz taking responsibility for the horses.